 Ultimately, your treatment decision is yours and yours alone.
 We provide these consultations with all of our patients to ensure they are well informed of all the options they have, including alerting them if a more traditional option may be more suited to their lifestyle or needs.
 Should you require surgery for your injury, our staff has developed a close relationship with other practices to help facilitate the treatment program that’s right for you.

 Contact Motus Bio today.

-If you have any additional questions about regenerative medicine in Kansas City, please don’t hesitate to reach out to the Motus Bio team.
+If you have any additional questions about regenerative medicine in Kansas City, please don’t hesitate to reach out to the Motus Biologics team.